wmkouw/actinf-acrobot/README.md

 # actinf-acrobot

-Design of an acrobot stabilization controller using active inference.
+Design of an acrobot controller using active inference.